How to Install PowerShell on Ubuntu 26.04, 24.04 and 22.04

 Search Log Files with PowerShell

 Select-String fills the same role as the grep command for quick file searches.
-It is especially useful when you want to keep everything inside one PowerShell session instead of mixing shells mid-task.
+It is especially useful when you want to stay inside one PowerShell session instead of mixing shells mid-task.

 Update or Remove PowerShell on Ubuntu